In Stock

 Wholesale Sales Only

-Soft, luminous, and full of flavour, white currant (Ribes rubrum) is a garden gem that brings both beauty and reward with each passing season.
-In spring, clusters of delicate green flowers appear along the canes, setting the stage for a graceful transformation.
+Soft, luminous, and full of flavour, White Currant (Ribes rubrum) is a garden gem that brings both beauty and reward with each passing season.
+In spring, clusters of delicate white flowers appear along the canes, setting the stage for a graceful transformation.
 These blooms give way to shimmering trusses of pearl-like berries, offering a sweet, gently tangy flavour that’s perfect for jellies, baking, and summer drinks.
 Fruit typically begins in the second year, forming along canes that have matured into productive wood, with crops becoming more generous over time.
-Thriving in cool, temperate, and arid climates, white currants flourish in full sun with protection from wind and harsh heat.
+Thriving in cool, temperate, and arid climates, White Currants flourish in full sun with protection from wind and harsh heat.
 Naturally compact and easy to manage, they benefit from thoughtful spacing or light support to keep their structure neat.
 Their subtle colouring often escapes the notice of birds, allowing for easier harvests with less protection.
-Whether planted in beds, borders, or raised spaces, white currants deserve a permanent home — a long-lived, flavour-filled perennial that only gets better with time.
+Whether planted in beds, borders, or raised spaces, White Currants thrive in a permanent home as long-lived, flavour-filled perennials that only get better with time.

 SKU: TCWHICUR001 Category: Tags: ,